Reducing Illicit Fuel Fraud and Recovering Revenue for National Governments around the World

 Government officials may then choose to act based on the results from Authentix LSX 2000 and LPX1000 devices (specifically in cases of repeated failed tests over a period), and/or send samples for laboratory testing with our MSX1000 and HPLC devices.

-In just the first five months of the fuel authentication program, more than 930 million liters of fuel were marked, and the Serbian government began to see significant evidence that the program was working— even before enforcement started.
+In just the first five months of the fuel authentication program, nearly 1 billion liters of fuel were marked, and the Serbian government began to see significant evidence that the program was working— even before enforcement started.
 Sales volume increased 18% for diesel, 14% for gasoline.
-And excise revenues increased by over USD 39M when compared to the same period the year before.
+And excise revenues increased by over USD $39M when compared to the same period the year before.

 - The number of failed samples at retail outlets has decreased steadily and is now 75% lower than at the start of the fuel marking program.